mdoege/PyPaint/README.md

 * **P**: Switch to different ***p***alette
 * **T**: Switch drawing ***t***ool
 * **B**: Toggle ***b***rush size (large/small)
-* **M**: Toggle text ***m***arker / highlighter mode: The dotted pen now only affects background color pixels, effectively drawing behind other colors on the canvas.
-This mode is also toggled by clicking on the dotted pen icon.
-(It is similar to using a stencil in DeluxePaint.)
+* **M**: Toggle text ***m***arker / highlighter mode: The dotted pen and airbrush tools now only affect background color pixels, effectively drawing behind other colors on the canvas.
+This mode is also toggled by clicking on the dotted pen/airbrush icons.
+(This highlighter mode is similar to using a stencil in DeluxePaint.)
 * **U**: ***U***ndo last painting operation
 * **H**: ***H***ide palette
 * **C**: ***C***olor picker: Picks the currently active color from the pixel under the mouse cursor.